Shalpykovaaliia/OOP/src/README.md

 @TODO - LibraryManagementSystem.java - continue the line with @TODO

+@TODO - on load of librarymanagement system class . check setting is present. if not yet there . create the setting if setting record is there . dont update

+@TODO - SMS_API_CODE

+@TODO - SMS_SENDER_NAME

+@TODO - NOTIFICATION_STATUS  [enabled,disabled]

 @TODO  - overdued books notification . notify evertyime system boots up. only once.
 Overdued books should have a log if it is notified via SMS or not.